Spousal Sponsorship: Sponsor your Spouse or Partner for permanent residency in Canada

 Is there a limit to the number of spousal sponsorship applications accepted by Canada?

-Can I sponsor my conjugal or common-law partner If I am legally married to someone else?
+Can I sponsor my conjugal or common-law partner if I am legally married to someone else?

 If you wish to sponsor your common-law partner but are legally married to another person, you must provide proof that your marriage has broken down and that you have lived apart from your spouse for at least one year.
 You can only count time physically separated from your spouse toward time cohabitating with the common-law partner you wish to sponsor.
 To demonstrate the end of your spousal relationship, you should provide additional documentation, such as: